Art for Your Sake: Background

 The National Art Society (NAS), which was formed shortly before Art for Your Sake debuted, helped to produce the program, which had as host Bernard Myers, a professor of art history at New York University.
 The program sought to extend appreciation of, and access to, art "to audiences far removed from the refinements and dilettantism of Paris and New York."
 One of the driving forces behind the program was James Rowland Angell, who became educational counselor at NBC in 1937, immediately after having been president of Yale University.
 He also was chairman of the Board of Trustees of NAS.
 He said that the program was "the first practical method I have heard of for bringing widespread public participation in the arts."

 Format

 Episodes dramatized the stories behind masterpieces with Myers discussing each painting to complement the drama.
-Through the program, "a listener learned how Gaugin painted 'Tahitian Woman' and what influenced Rubens in his execution of 'Fox Hunt'."
+Through the program, "a listener learned how Gauguin painted 'Tahitian Woman' and what influenced Rubens in his execution of 'Fox Hunt'."
 An episode about Thomas Hart Benton "intercut interview segments with relevant excerpts from secular and sacred folk music".
 Some content of episodes came from diaries and letters of the artists, and other content came from diaries and letters of people who knew them.
 Other artists who were featured on the program included Grant Wood, Emil Ganso, Rockwell Kent, Eugene Speicher, and Harry Watrous.

 In some cities, including Cleveland, Denver, Milwaukee, and San Francisco, museums arranged for exhibitions, study groups, or both, related to the paintings featured on the program.